bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/php.md

 To locate the system’s php.ini files:
 =====================================

-php -i | grep “php.ini”
+php -i | grep "php.ini”

 To start a local webserver for the cwd on port 3000 (requires php &gt;= 5.4):
 =============================================================================